-Section 1.1 Purpose of Chapter 50
+Section 1.1.
+Purpose of Chapter 50

 This Chapter provides for the legal division and subsequent transfer of land.
-It requires the coordination of new transportation facilities with other existing and planned facilities, a determination of adequate public facilities and land for public use, and protection of natural resources and sensitive environmental features.
-The intent of this Chapter is to facilitate harmonious development and promote the health, safety and welfare of the present and future inhabitants of the Maryland-Washington Regional District within Montgomery County under the General Plan, and any other purpose enumerated in the Land Use Article.
+The intent of this Chapter is to facilitate harmonious development and promote the health, safety, and welfare of the present and future inhabitants of the Maryland-Washington Regional District within Montgomery County under the General Plan.
+In particular, this Chapter provides a means to coordinate new facilities with other existing and planned facilities and make a determination of adequate public facilities, land for public use, and the protection of natural resources and sensitive environmental features.